 Maine Coon cats and Norwegian Forest cats have a lot in common.
 It is commonly believed the Maine Coon is actually a descendant of the Norwegian Forest cat since they share many physical and behavioral traits.
 In Maine Coon vs Norwegian Forest Cat, we compare every aspect from looks to personality.

 What’s the difference between a Maine Coon and a Norwegian Forest Cat?
 There are very few differences between a Maine Coon and a Norwegian Forest Cat to the untrained eye.
 Their faces are a slightly different shape and the Norwegian Forest cat is slightly smaller than the Maine Coon.
-Discover all the differences and similarities in our tables below.
+See 10 differences and similarities in the table below.

 Maine Coon vs Norwegian Forest Cat: At-a-glance comparisons